 - Sohoton Natural Bridge - Samar.
 Beautiful karst formation - 8 m wide, 40 m long natural bridge over Sohoton River with beautiful speleothems.
 Sohoton Natural Bridge National Park contains numerous amazing karst formations in lush jungle environment.

 - Sumaging - Latipan - Lomyang Crystal Cave - Mountain Province.
-Beautiful cave with six entrances, goes up to 163 m depth.
+Beautiful cave with six entrances, goes up to the depth of 163 m.
 Cave system contains impressive system of gours - Kings Curtain.
 Cave contains remnants of burials, some coffins still are hanging near one of entrances.

 - Villacorta Cave - Samar.
 Cave river with beautiful speleothems.
 Amazing rimstone pool formations, gypsum flowers.